Legal Status of Cannabis in Ankara

 Law Enforcement and Penalties

 Law enforcement agencies in Ankara actively enforce cannabis-related laws.
 The penalties for drug-related offenses are severe, reflecting the government’s zero-tolerance policy.
 For instance, importing or exporting cannabis can result in prison sentences ranging from 20 to 30 years.
-Selling or supplying cannabis within Turkey carries a minimum sentence of 10 years, which increases to 15 years or more if the cannabis is sold to minors.
-Additionally, individuals in regulated professions, such as doctors or pharmacists, face harsher penalties if involved in cannabis-related offenses. citeturn0search3
+Additionally, individuals in regulated professions, such as doctors or pharmacists, face harsher penalties if involved in cannabis-related offenses.

 Conclusion